getify/eslint-plugin-proper-arrows/README.md

 **Note:** The default behavior is that all three modes are turned on.
 You must specifically configure each mode to (effectively) disable it.

-* [`"unused"`](#rule-params-configuration-unused) (default: `"all"`) prevents parameter names that are not used in the function.
-Can also be set to `"trailing"` to only report errors for trailing parameters -- that is, only those which are unused that come after the last parameter that is used -- or `"none"` to disable this mode.
+* [`"unused"`](#rule-params-configuration-unused) (default: `"all"`) forbids named parameters that are not used inside the function.
+Can also be set to `"trailing"` to only report unused errors for trailing parameters -- that is, only those which come after the last parameter that is used -- or set to `"none"` to disable this mode.

 * [`"count"`](#rule-params-configuration-count) (default: `3`) is the maximum count for parameters on an `=>` arrow function.
 All parameters are counted to check against the limit, including any `"allowed"` parameters and the "...rest" parameter.
 Set to a larger number to effectively disable this mode.